MevScreenager/T04D04/README.md

 According to some of his colleagues, it was the first and the only program he ever wrote.
 The Baby was supposed to find the largest prime divisor of any predetermined number a.
 To do so, the machine was enumerating all numbers.
 The actual division was implemented by subtraction since the hardware did not support the operation of division.
 By the way, some models of microcontrollers don't have it to this day.
 >
 >First task: try to follow Tom Kilburn's route.
 You can use basic control structures–sequence, branch, loop, as well as addition, subtraction, and multiplication.
 You cannot use division: this module is designed to run on microcontrollers.
 Create an src/1948.c file which takes a number into stdin after compilation and launch, and calculates its largest prime divisor.
 Let's see how well you can do.
+>
+>Note that the largest prime divisor of a number is also its largest prime multiplier.

 \> *Go back to the terminal*

 You are back at your favorite terminal.
 Since you have no other clues, you might as well try and solve this task.
 Remember that all solutions must be uploaded to the repository, and the input must be checked for correctness.

 ***== Quest 1 received.
 Create an src/1948.c program that finds the largest prime divisor of any predetermined integer `a` and prints it to the screen.
 It is necessary to allocate a separate function for calculating this value.
 Do not use division and the operation of taking the remainder of the division.
+However, if necessary, division can be realised by subtraction.
 For errors, display "n/a". ==***

 | Input | Output |
 | ------ | ------ |